What singing bowls are used for?

 It feels like this page has some extra space for me to share another story…

-Can singing bowls heal?
+Healing with singing bowls

 Back in 2012, I was strongly considering quitting playing my instruments, selling all my singing bowls and doing something else.
 I really didn't know what, but definitely no more singing bowls.
-Almost after every session of mine, people were asking me which chakras my set was attuned to, which chakra I was targeting when striking a particular bowl, or some similar questions.
+Almost after every session of mine, people were asking me which chakras singing bowls set I own was attuned to, which chakra I was targeting when striking a particular bowl, or some similar questions.
 I saw that my audience was receiving great benefits from what I was doing, however, I myself was lost.
 It is so much more than “targeting the chakras with notes” but how could I explain that without challenging someone's experience?
 Also, I began struggling with what to play or how to structure my sound journey sessions.
 I knew at the time that somehow I was becoming skeptical about the practice of "sound healing".

 In December 2012, I went to Guatemala with a large group of pilgrims to meet with Mayan elders and learn about the new calendar.
 On December 21, 2012, when lots of people were anticipating the end of the world as we know it, I was peacefully dancing around the fire with a few hundred beautiful souls.
 It was such a meaningful day in my life.
 I’m not going to tell you all the details about that day, except for one conversation related to singing bowls.